aanchal22/exam-1/README.md

 2. Number of free Wi-Fi hotspots in each of the 5 boroughs of NYC.

 ```
-Place your formula here.
+Place your formula here - one on each line.
 ```

 3. Number of free Wi-Fi hotspots provided by the Brooklyn Public Library in each of the zip codes of Brooklyn.

 ```
-Place your formula for just the zip code 11201 here.
+Place your formulas here - one on each line.
 ```

 4. The percent of all hotspots in Brooklyn that are provided by the Brooklyn Public Library.